 Content Structure: How to Format for Both Readers and Search Engines

 Even the best-researched content will underperform if it's poorly structured.
-Readers scan before they read — studies consistently show that the majority of web visitors read less than half the content on a page.
-Your structure must work for scanners and readers simultaneously.
+Readers scan before they read — your structure must work for scanners and readers simultaneously.

 Heading Hierarchy